file-format/Docs/en/3d/usdz.md

 ## What is a USDZ file?

-A file with .usdz is a ZIP archive for the [USD](/3d/usd/) (Universal Scene Description) file format that contains and proxies for files of other formats embedded within the archive.
+A file with .usdz is an uncompressed and unencrypetd ZIP archive for the [USD](/3d/usd/) (Universal Scene Description) file format that contains and proxies for files of other formats (such as textures, and animations) embedded within the archive and runs them directly with the USD run-time without any need of unpacking.
 USDZ files are packages whose design is based on the new Ar-level abstraction of a package.
 Usdz was registered with IANA and has media type name of model and a subtype name of vnd.usd+zip and its details can be found as on [IANA registration page](https://www.iana.org/assignments/media-types/model/vnd.usdz+zip).

 ## USDZ File Format